emiloberg/node-red-contrib-advanced-ping/README.md

 You may override the host set in the configuration by passing in a value in `msg.host`.

+Any incomming data will be passed on to the output.
+Incoming `msg.payload` data will be outputted as `msg._payload` (as the new `msg.payload` will contain the result of the ping).

 ## Todo
 Ability to set ping options in node configuration/by incomming message.
 Right now, these settings are hardcoded